 General(#1709)

-(#1470)(#2306)(#1709)(#2171)If the negotiation to enable NSEP priority access between an AP MLD and a non-AP MLD is successful, then both the AP MLD and the non-AP MLD or non-AP EHT STA shall apply NSEP priority access to their respective NSEP traffic using the procedure described below.
-If an AP MLD or non-AP MLD successfully enabled NSEP priority access, then the AP MLD or non-AP MLD shall perform the procedure described below with each of its affiliated STAs.The AP MLD shall ensure that only authorized non-AP MLDs can invoke NSEP priority access.An AP MLD may apply NSEP priority access to NSEP traffic using the procedure described below prior to completion of the negotiation to enable NSEP priority access.
+(#1470)(#2306)(#1709)(#2171) (#4176) (#4450) NSEP priority access procedure allows NSEP non-AP MLDs with NSEP priority access state set to enabled to gain priority access to medium.
+If the negotiation to enable NSEP priority access between an AP MLD and a non-AP MLD over an enabled link is successful, then both the AP MLD and the non-AP MLD shall apply NSEP priority access to their respective NSEP traffic on all enabled links using the procedure

+(#4176) (#4450).

+An NSEP non-AP MLD shall perform NSEP priority access only when its NSEP priority access state is set to enabled. (#5627) An NSEP AP MLD may apply NSEP priority access to NSEP traffic using the procedure described below prior to completion of the negotiation to enable NSEP priority access.

-An NSEP AP MLD is an AP MLD where the affiliated APs have a value of true for dot11EHTNSEPPriorityAccessActivated.
+An NSEP AP MLD is an AP MLD with dot11EHTNSEPPriorityAccessActivated set to true (#4449).

-An NSEP non-AP MLD is a non-AP MLD where the affiliated non-AP STAs have a value of true for dot11EHTNSEPPriorityAccessActivated.
+An NSEP non-AP MLD is a non-AP MLD with dot11EHTNSEPPriorityAccessActivated set to true (#5871) (#4450).

 EDCA operation using NSEP EDCA parameters(#1709)(#2171)

-As part of the NSEP priority access procedure, a STA affiliated with an NSEP MLD shall manage its EDCA parameter sets as follows:
+As part of the NSEP priority access procedure, a STA affiliated with an NSEP non-AP (#5626) MLD shall manage its EDCA parameter sets as follows:

-— During the process of enabling NSEP priority access, the STA affiliated with NSEP MLD shall update its CWmin[AC], CWmax[AC], AIFSN[AC], and TXOP[AC] state variables to
+— During the process of enabling NSEP priority access, the STA affiliated with NSEP non-AP (#7863) MLD shall update its CWmin[AC], CWmax[AC], AIFSN[AC], and TXOP Limit(#4338) [AC] state variables of all access categories to: (#6516) (#4177)

-the values provided in the element for the corresponding AP in the NSEP Priority Access Enable Request Action frame or NSEP Priority Access Enable Response Action frame or,
+the values provided in the Priority Access Multi-Link element for the corresponding AP affiliated with the NSEP AP MLD when present in the NSEP Priority Access Enable Request Action frame or NSEP Priority Access Enable Response Action frame (#6747)(#5626)(#5619)(#4176) or,

-if the EDCA Parameter Set element is not present, to the default EDCA parameter values found in Table 9- 155 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false or the STA is a non-sensor STA).
+the default EDCA parameter values found in Table 9- 155 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false or the STA is a non-sensor STA) otherwise.

-While NSEP priority access is enabled,
+— While NSEP priority access is enabled,

+a STA affiliated with the NSEP non-AP MLD with its NSEP priority access state set to enabled shall use the latest EDCA parameter set corresponding to the link in the Priority Access Multi-Link element received in NSEP Priority Access Enable request or NSEP Priority Access Enable response for NSEP priority access. (#5626)(#5619)(#4176)

-the STA affiliated with NSEP non-AP MLD shall ignore EDCA parameters that are sent by the corresponding AP in its Beacon and Probe Response frames using the procedures in 10.2.3.2 (HCF contention based channel access (EDCA))
+the STA affiliated with NSEP non-AP MLD with its NSEP priority access state set to enabled shall ignore EDCA parameters that are sent by the corresponding AP in its Beacon and Probe Response frames using the procedures in 10.2.3.2 (HCF contention based channel access (EDCA)),

+Note: the STA affiliated with NSEP non-AP MLD follows the rules of MU EDCA operation defined in 26.2.7 (EDCA operation using MU EDCA parameters.(#4178)

-— After the NSEP priority access is disabled,
+— After the NSEP priority access is torn down,

-the STA affiliated with an NSEP MLD shall update its CWmin[AC], CWmax[AC], AIFSN[AC], and TXOP[AC] state variables following the procedures in 10.2.3.2 (HCF contention based channel access (EDCA)).
+the STA affiliated with an NSEP non-AP MLD with its NSEP priority access state set to torn down (#5626)(#5619) shall update its CWmin[AC], CWmax[AC], AIFSN[AC], and TXOP Limit [AC] state variables following the procedures in 10.2.3.2 (HCF contention based channel access (EDCA)).

+Note: the STA affiliated with NSEP non-AP MLD follows the rules of MU EDCA operation defined in 26.2.7 (EDCA operation using MU EDCA parameters.(#4178)